mgsosna/mattsosna.com/_posts/r/2017-10-14-R-comparing-values.md

 The above code is pretty straightforward. `max(a, b)` finds the maximum value in the arguments `a` and `b`. `ifelse` reads like this: "Is a greater than b?
 If yes, return a.
 If no, return b."

 Note that `ifelse` gives us more flexibility because we can specify what happens when the logical statement `a > b` is either true or false.
-The below code is a small modification that prints a string of the name of the larger variable, instead of the value of that variable.<sup>[[1]](#footnotes)</sup>
+The below code is a small modification that prints a string of the name of the larger variable, instead of the value of that variable.<sup>[[1]](#1-comparing-scalars)</sup>

+{% include header-r.html %}
 ```r
 # Return the identity of the larger variable
 ifelse(a > b, yes = "a", no = "b")